The Bushwick Starr

-The Bushwick Starr is a non-profit theater in the Brooklyn neighborhood of the same name that was founded in 2007 by Sue Kessler and Noel Allain who serve as the creative and artistic director, respectively.
-They were located on Starr Street until 2020 when their space was sold and they announced the purchase of and relocation to a former dairy plant at 419 Eldert Street.
+The Bushwick Starr is an off off Broadway non-profit theater in the Brooklyn neighborhood of the same name that was founded in 2007.
+Its co-founders, Sue Kessler and Noel Allain, also serve as its directors.
+The Starr was located on Starr Street until 2020 when their space was sold and they announced the purchase of and relocation to a former dairy plant at 419 Eldert Street.

 The Starr is known for its artists, including Jeremy O. Harris, Daniel Fish, Dave Malloy, and Heather Christian.
 They first programmed a full season in 2009 and were firmly a part of the Off Off Broadway community by 2011.
+The venue especially features experimental theatre works and seeks to avoid the commercial pressures of other larger theaters.